mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## Other Considerations

-### Search Columns

-- Some primary key columns would be useful, some very not useful (e.g., the one we create).
-Text helps with this, but there may also be other considerations.
-- Multi-column unique constraints are potentially useful, but only if all columns are included.
-- Non-unique columns are never useful unless a unique column is included (that gives info for the user to choose between rows with duplicate entries in non-unique columns).

 ### Linked Records for Multi-Column Foreign Key Constraints

-- The current UI does not take into account multi-column foreign key constraints and how those would be retrieved and selected.
+- The current UI does not consider multi-column foreign key constraints and how those would be retrieved and selected.

 ### Usage of Color

 - A suggestion to use color as a means to differentiate table references has been included in this spec.
-However, there are implementation details which need to be discussed before a decision can be made.
+However, there are implementation details that need to be discussed before the team can make a decision.

 ## Related Discussions